2 Helpful / 0 Not

 Cons: -The OB and much of the rough of this course is extremely overgrown and makes it impossible to retrieve a lost disc.
 It really needs to be thinned out a lot everywhere.

 - Careless people litter even though there are trash cans

-- Confusing flow of course direction in some areas.
-Also the path from hole 17 to 18 has you backtrack directly across 17's fairway which is a troublesome design.
+- The path from hole 17 to 18 has you backtrack directly across 17's fairway which is a troublesome design.

 2 of 6 people found this review helpful.